The persuasive speech outline below uses the 5 step pattern called Monroe's Motivated Sequence.

 About Monroe's Motivated Sequence

-The sequence is named after the person who discovered it: the highly esteemed Alan H Monroe who taught public speaking at Purdue University.
+The sequence is named after the person who first identified and used it: Alan H Monroe who taught public speaking at Purdue University, USA.

 In developing your persuasive speech outline you will follow these 5 steps: